Life in Buffalo

 Information for International Students, Scholars & Employees

 Before I travel to the U.S., what should I prepare if I want to drive in New York State (“NYS”)?

 Bring your Valid Driver's License from your home country.
 You can drive in NYS if you have an unexpired foreign driver's license with you.
-However, some police officers and automobile insurers believe that you need a NYS driver's license (as U.S. drivers do).
+However, some police officers and automobile insurers believe that you need a NYS driver's license after residing in NYS for a period time.
 Therefore, we recommend that you obtain a NYS driver's license if you are eligible.

 Get an International Driving Permit.
 An International Driving Permit is not required in NYS but it is helpful (especially if your license is not in English) because it informs authorities in several languages that you have a valid driver's license.
 By itself, the International Driving Permit is not valid for driving in NYS.
 You cannot obtain an International Driving Permit when you get to the U.S. so please bring one with you if you plan to drive in NYS.

 Can I buy car insurance and register my car in New York State if I only have a foreign driver's license?

 - Car insurance, which is mandatory in New York State, may be more expensive if you don't have a U.S. license.

 - Insurance companies often add a surcharge to the cost of your insurance if you don't have a U.S. driver's license (the "Inexperienced Driver" surcharge).

 - Some automobile insurers believe that you need a NYS driver's license.